 Option B - Homebrew

-If you're not familiar with Homebrew package manager, here is a quick tutorial.
+If you're not familiar with the Homebrew package manager, here is a quick tutorial.

 brew cask install ngrok